-Round-the-clock A&E cancer doctors revolutionise treatment for patientsNovember 6th, 2013 in Cancer /
+Round-the-clock A&E cancer doctors revolutionise treatment for patientsNovember 6, 2013 in Medicine & Health / Cancer

 Having on-site cancer consultants in hospitals with Accident and Emergency (A&E) departments improves diagnosis and treatment of patients and reduces their hospital stay, according to data presented at the National Cancer Research Institute Cancer Conference in Liverpool, today.

 New cancer patients admitted through A&E usually have advanced disease, with late-stage symptoms, so not having access to the best cancer experts from the start can cause confusion around diagnosis and treatment.

 To address this, The Clatterbridge Cancer Centre NHS Foundation Trust developed a network of 'Acute Oncology'* teams to provide a Monday-to-Friday emergency cancer service in all hospitals with A&E departments in the Merseyside and Cheshire cancer network, to see if this would improve treatment for patients admitted through A&E.

 The service aimed to improve assessment of people who had not yet been diagnosed with cancer; cancer patients admitted because of treatment side effects; and cancer patients with disease complications.